machinexa2/machinexa2.github.io/writeups/_posts/2020-09-19-audioedit.markdown

 Looks nice right?
 Lets go for table.
 I asked him about how to find tables and hinted about information_schema.
 I created similar database and table in localhost and came up with this:
  `(SELECT table_schema, table_name FROM information_schema.tables where table_schema = 'audioedit' and table_name LIKE 'a%' limit 1;)`

-Unfortunately, its hard to include in payload thats why i did `substr()` method.
-Also, debugging my payload and improving it i get:
+Unfortunately, its hard to include this upper payload in SQLi and thats why i did `substr()` method.
+Also, after debugging my payload and improving it i get:
 `' and 2=2 or (SELECT substr(table_name,1,1) FROM information_schema.tables where table_schema = 'audioedit' limit 1)='h' or '`
 I also modified `setcmd()` function slightly and exploiting gives me `audioedit` which is same as database name.